igneous-labs/solana-readonly-account/README.md

 }
 ```

 By default, this crate only has the traits implemented for `AccountInfo` and is only usable in an on-chain context.
-To use it in an off-chain context, enable the `solana-sdk` feature, which will implement them for `Account`
+To use it in an off-chain context, enable the `solana-sdk` feature, which will implement them for `Account`.

+Do not enable the feature in an on-chain program crate, or `cargo-build-sbf` will fail.

 ## Testing